School of Medicine

 Clinical Associate Professor, Pediatrics

-Current Research and Scholarly InterestsMy current interests include global mental health promotion and prevention in underserved pediatric populations, refugee health in US-Mexico borders, minority mental health in the US, physician wellness and gender equity, Diversity and Inclusion research and education.
+Current Research and Scholarly InterestsMy current interests include global mental health promotion in underserved pediatric populations, including refugee health in US-Mexico borders, minority mental health in the US, and parental mental health in low-middle-income countries.
+I am also interested in physician wellness and Diversity and Inclusion.

 Chambers-Okamura Endowed Professor of Pediatric Orthopaedics